mddazure/azure-vwan-security-microhack/README.md

 :question: Does it connect?

-Simulated Branch locations onprem-vnet and onprem2-vnet are connected to the VPN Gateway on the West Europe hub.

 :question: Can you deduce where the connection from onprem-vm to onprem2-vm is blocked from the error message displayed?

+Simulated Branch locations onprem-vnet and onprem2-vnet are both connected to the VPN Gateway on the West Europe hub.

-Before the Routing Intent update, traffic between Branch S2S VPN connections on the same gateway, would loop directly through the gateway and would not be inspected by the firewall in the Hub.
+Before the Routing Intent update, traffic between Branch S2S VPN connections on the same gateway would loop directly through the gateway and would not be inspected by the firewall in the Hub.

-:point_right: Post-RI, traffic from S2S and P2S VPN connections is forwarded from the gateway to the firewall, allowing Branch-to-Branch connectivity to be controlled centrally on the Hub firewall.
+:point_right: Post-RI, traffic from S2S and P2S VPN connections is now forwarded from the gateway to the firewall, allowing Branch-to-Branch connectivity to be controlled centrally by the Hub firewall.

 ![image](images/b2b-via-fw.png)